csu-anzai/blue-eye-docs/_docs/components/core/checkbox.md

 ### `value`

-the value property do not appear in the user interface.The value property only has meaning when you click on the component and you want to receive the value for which radio has been selected.
+the value property do not appear in the user interface.The value property only has meaning when you click on the component and you want to receive the value for which checkBox has been selected.

 | Type   | Required |
 | ------ | -------- |